89luca89/distrobox/docs/README.md

 curl -s https://raw.githubusercontent.com/89luca89/distrobox/main/uninstall | sh -s -- --prefix ~/.local
 ```

-Else if cloned the project using `git clone` or using the latest archive release
+Else, if you cloned the project using `git clone` or using the latest archive release
 from [HERE](https://github.com/89luca89/distrobox/releases/latest),

-enter the directory and run `./uninstall`, by default it will assume the install
+enter the directory and run `./uninstall`, by default it will assume the installation
 directory was `/usr/local` if ran as root or `~/.local`,
 you can specify another directory if needed with `./uninstall --prefix ~/.local`